Delft Campus railway station

 Delft Campus railway station is a railway station in Delft, Netherlands, located on the railway line between The Hague and Rotterdam.
 The railway station was opened on 31 May 1970.
 The station building was demolished in June 2006.
 The name of the station was Delft Zuid until 14 December 2019.
+The current name of the station derives from the nearby campus of Delft University of Technology.

 The station area is dominated by the overpassing viaduct, which carries the Kruithuisweg, a provincial highway, over the railroad.

-The viaduct is also used by pedestrians and travellers to reach the platforms at the other side.
+In the end of the 2010s the station was rebuilt according to the project developed by Benthem Crouwel Architects.
+In particular, the platforms were put under a black deck which was modeled like a bat wing and covered by solar panels.
+In 2021, Delft Campus became the first energy neutral railway station in the Netherlands.
+In 2025 the project received the Brunel Awards for railway architecture.

 Train services

 The following services call at Delft Campus: